Fulbright Professional Scholarship in Vocational Education and Training (Funded by the Department of Education)

 • Must not be a dual citizen of the U.S.

-• Must be residing in Australia at the time of application (exceptions may apply – please see link below).
+• Must be residing in Australia at the time of application (exceptions may apply – please see Eligibility and Conditions).

-• Must not have already commenced this degree or project in the U.S.
+• Must not have already commenced this program in the U.S.

 • Must not have held a J1 or J2 visa in the 24 months before program commences.